OPerezSandoval/qr_code_gen_apk/README.md

-# QR Code Generator - Deployed on Kubernetes utilizing Minikube
+# QR Code Generator - Deployed with Kubernetes utilizing Minikube

 This repository contains the code and configuration files to deploy a QR code generator application using Kubernetes in a Minikube environment.